 In Grade 6 geometry continues, and four new domains extend the earlier work: Ratios and Proportional Relationships, The Number System, Expressions and Equations, and Statistics and Probability.
-The content of the CCSS-M from Kindergarten through Grade 6 focuses on critical concepts and big ideas and builds students' foundations, preparing them to move to more demanding math concepts, procedures, and applications.
+The content of the CCSS-M from Kindergarten through Grade 6 focuses on critical concepts and big ideas, and builds on students' foundations, preparing them to move onto more demanding math concepts, procedures, and applications.